3olivia3/Birthday/README.md

 generate_button = tk.Button(root, text="Generate Greeting", command=generate_greeting)
 generate_button.grid(row=3, column=0, columnspan=4, padx=10, pady=10)

+Explanation
+Imports and Setup: The app uses tkinter for the GUI and datetime for date handling.
+User Inputs:
+Name: A simple entry field for the user's name.
+Gender: Radio buttons for selecting the gender (Male, Female, or Other).
+Birthday Date: An entry field where users input the date in YYYY-MM-DD format.
+Generate Greeting:
+A button triggers the generate_greeting function, which validates the date and constructs a greeting message based on the inputs.
+Greeting Display: The greeting message is displayed in a label.
+This is a basic implementation that you can extend further by adding more customization options, validating inputs more thoroughly, or storing user information for future use.

 # Greeting label
 greeting_label = tk.Label(root, text="", font=("Arial", 12))
 greeting_label.grid(row=4, column=0, columnspan=4, padx=10, pady=10)